Tree of Jesse: Modes of depiction

 The Jesse Tree has been depicted in almost every medium of Christian art.
 In particular, it is the subject of many stained glass windows and illuminated manuscripts.
 It is also found in wall paintings, architectural carvings, funerary monuments, floor tiles and embroidery.
-Generally only a few of the most well known individuals, like Kings David and Solomon, are represented on Jesse Trees, rather than an attempt to display the entire lineage.
+Generally only a few of the most well-known individuals, like Kings David and Solomon, are represented on Jesse Trees, rather than an attempt to display the entire lineage.

 The first representations of the passage in Isaiah, from about 1000 AD in the West, show a "shoot" in the form of a straight stem or a flowering branch held in the hand most often by the Virgin, or by Jesus when held by Mary, by the prophet Isaiah or by an ancestor figure.
 The shoot as an attribute acted as a reminder of the prophecy, see also the tradition, apparently older, of the Golden Rose given by the Pope.
 In the Byzantine world, the Tree figures only as a normal-looking tree in the background of some Nativity scenes, also a reminder to the viewer.
-Indeed, the Tree was always far more common in Northern Europe, where it may have originated, than Italy.
+Indeed, the Tree was always far more common in Northern Europe, where it may have originated, than in Italy.

 There exist also other forms of representation of the Genealogy of Jesus which do not employ the Jesse Tree, the most famous being that painted in the Sistine Chapel by Michelangelo.